githwxi/ATS-Postiats/doc/PROJECT/SMALL/JSclock/README.md

-# Running ATS in the Browser
+# Generating Javascript code for ATS source

 ## About

 This tutorial gives  a simple overview of how to  compile ATS programs into Javascript  that can be run  in all the major  browsers available today.
-We'll  go through what tools  you'll need and provide  a simple graphical clock using ATS, Javascript, and the HTML5 Canvas API.
+We'll  go through what tools  you'll need and provide  a simple wall clock implementation based on ATS, Javascript, and the HTML5 Canvas API.

 This is a work in progress and is by no means complete.